Last Updated on May 24, 2022

-So stay away from broad match and opt for its safer cousin, modified broad match.
+So if you’re starting out, stay away from broad match and opt for its safer cousin, phrase match.

-Phrase match is all about the word order.
-Your ad will show to people that search for the phrase included in the keyword, in that exact order.
-That means that there can be words before and after the keyword you’ve provided.
+Before, this match type would show your ad to people that search for the phrase included in the keyword, in that exact order.
+That means that there could be words before and after the keyword you’ve provided.

-Phrase match has changed slightly over the years and also includes close variations (misspellings, singular and/or plural forms, acronyms, abbreviations, stemming, and same meaning) in
+That means it will show for synonyms, closely related searches and close variations (misspellings, singular and/or plural forms, acronyms, abbreviations, stemming, and same meaning).

 Here’s an example for the phrase match keyword of “men jeans”: